 The hem break is typically defined as the fold or creasing of the fabric in dress pants (or jeans or chinos for that matter) above the bottom of the front of the pant leg where it meets your shoe.
 It’s a simple thing but plays a crucial role in style.
 Casual dressing focuses on cuffs for jeans, whereas formal dressing fancies cleaner cuts.

 But first, understand the break scale

-Hem breaks can be classified as Full Break, Half Break, Slight Break and Cropped.
-The terms seem self-explanatory, but this jargon can be quite vexing.
-The Full Break is the most traditional break on the scale.
+Here’s a quick guide to pant lengths: Hem breaks can be classified as full break, half break, slight break, and cropped.
+The terms seem self-explanatory, but this jargon can be vexing.
+The full break is the most traditional break on the scale.
 Having an easy and generous cut at its cluttered hem, it exhibits traits from latter half of the 20th century dressing.
-The Half Break, is a bit more conservative, playing it safe.
-The Slight Break is much cleaner and bolder, while the Cropped expresses urbanity, playfulness and youth.
+The half break, is a bit more conservative, playing it safe.
+The slight break is much cleaner and bolder, while the cropped expresses urbanity, playfulness, and youth.

-The Half Break is the go-to hem cut for the urban gent – it’s the quintessential slim fit cut, and you can’t go wrong with it.
+The half break is the quintessential slim fit cut, and you can’t go wrong with it.
 As the name suggests, it falls right onto the centre of the hem-break scale.
 For those who indulge in cuffs, this is your cut.
-It does gather around the ankle a bit, but not as much as a Full Break would.
+It does gather around the ankle a bit, but not as much as a full break.

-The Slight Break brings out the businessman in you, it evokes perfection and falls gracefully without any clutter.
-If the cropped and the tapered leg is a little too fashion-forward for you, but you still want to be a contemporary, the Slight Break is the ideal choice.
+The slight break is a corporate look.
+It evokes perfection and falls gracefully without any clutter.
+If the cropped and the tapered leg is a little too fashion-forward for you, but you still want to be a contemporary, it is the ideal choice.
 This looks best without a cuff and with the back of the pant leg angled a little longer than the front.

 All images: Courtesy Shutterstock